Photography by: Ben Heath, Nathan Ianos and Victoria Schofield

 Words by Harry Potts

-The Smiths legendary guitarist Johnny Marr kindly gave up his time to be photographed by a group of our students.
-In this project we always ask the subject to choose a location in the city particularly poignant or significant to them, Johnny chose the Manchester Apollo.
-Born in Ardwick in 1963, he grew up only a couple of streets away from the theatre and it became the centre of his teenage life, shaping his desire to break into the music industry.
+We asked Johnny to choose a location in the city particularly poignant or significant to him, he chose the Manchester Apollo.
+Johnny grew up only a couple of streets away from the theatre and it became the centre of his teenage life, shaping his desire to break into the music industry.
 His best selling autobiography ‘Set the Boy Free’ makes multiple references to the Apollo, not least his first meeting with Morrissey at a Patti Smith gig in 1978.

 Johnny was very obliging and supportive, making suggestions for locations within the theatre.
 A technically difficult shoot to do – particularly inside the dark spaces of the Apollo’s stage area – we brought studio flash from college to create interesting directional lighting.